 Your brief is the first contact your freelancer will have with you – make it count.
 This article will give you more tips on how to get the best from your project brief.

-Once your brief is live, creatives who want to work for you can pitch straight away.
+Once your brief is live, creative freelancers who want to work for you can register their interest in the job straight away.

 You’ll receive an email notification when you receive a new pitch, so keep an eye on your inbox.
-Any creative who wants to be involved in your project can pitch.
+Any creative freelancer who wants to be involved in your project can register their interest.

 If you see a creative that you like on Twine, don’t wait for them to pitch – invite them to work on your project directly via Twine messages.